 The Internet of Things has been hit or miss in many instances.
 Most people still can’t determine the benefit of an internet fridge, and we can’t disagree.

-But when it comes to construction, the Internet of Things has all kinds of applications.
+However, when it comes to construction, the Internet of Things has numerous applications.

 Construction Methods